 We understand it’s not always possible, but also try to include some light exercise into your daily routine as it can be very beneficial to your health.

 Going for a walk can help improve blood circulation, which can also reduce nighttime leg cramps that are commonly experienced by pregnant women.
+Gentle, low impact pregnancy exercise can help such as yoga, meditation and other relaxation techniques.

 As mentioned earlier, pregnant women that immediately lie down after meals are more susceptible to experiencing acid reflux or heartburn at night.